erikaduan/r_tips/tutorials/st-linear_regression/st-linear_regression.md

 linear regression can be used to:

 -   Predict or forecast outcomes without aiming to infer causality.
--   Generate an additive explanation of the associations between independent variables of interest (also known as features) and an outcome.
+-   Generate a linear explanation of the associations between independent variables (also known as features) and an outcome.
 -   Adjust outcomes from a sample to infer something about a population of interest.
 -   Estimate treatment effects by comparing outcomes between a treatment